The birds of the ‘Twelve Days of Christmas’ song

 Five golden rings

 The rings are probably Ring-necked Pheasants.
 Native to China and East Asia, they’ve been introduced into other continents, including North America.
-They live on farmland, fields with brushy cover, in tall grasses, and woodland borders.
+They live on farmland, fields with brushy cover, in tall grasses, and along woodland borders.
 Males take “harems” of numerous females and aggressively defend them from rivals.
 They can fly but typically run for cover.
 It’s the state bird of South Dakota.

-Ring-necked pheasant, Phasianus colchicus.
-(Becky Matsubara / Flickr; CC BY 2.0)
+Ring-necked pheasant, Phasianus colchicus (Becky Matsubara / Flickr; CC BY 2.0)

 On the sixth day of Christmas, my true love gave to me:

-Six geese-a-Laying
+Six geese-a-laying

 The Graylag Goose is the ancestor of all domesticated geese and the most likely candidate here.
 Wild populations inhabit wetlands in Europe, Asia, and China.
-Wild Graylag populations in the US are domestic geese that escaped.
+Wild Graylag populations in the U.S. are domestic geese that escaped.
 The “lag” part of their name is said to refer to their lagging behind because they migrate later than other geese.
 Their call is a loud “honk.”

-Greylag Goose, Anser anser.
-(Diliff / Wikimedia; CC BY-SA 3.0)
+Greylag Goose, Anser anser (Diliff / Wiki; CC BY-SA 3.0)

 On the seventh day of Christmas, my true love gave to me: